EvanPiro/elmdevs.com/_pages/past-events.md

 permalink: /past-events/
 ---

+October 8th, 2024 at the Scratcher bar in NYC

 September 10th, 2024 at the Scratcher bar in NYC

 August 13th, 2024 at the Scratcher bar in NYC